 Overnight options are far more limited if you want to stay in Paracas National Reserve.
 Inti-Mar is a rustic bed and breakfast across the bay from El Chaco and the only hotel that’s within the reserve.
 Camping is the only other option.

 The first step is to get to El Chaco, the main bayside town in Paracas.
 The southern reaches of the reserve are accessible via Ica.

-Regular first-class bus service connects Paracas to major destinations.
-Reputable companies are Excluciva, Cruz del Sur, and Oltursa; these also provide onward service to Arequipa and Cusco.
+By bus: Regular first-class bus service connects Paracas to other tourist destinations.
+Reputable companies are Excluciva, Cruz del Sur, and Oltursa.
+These also provide onward service to Arequipa, Cusco, and Ica.

 - Lima to Paracas by bus: ~ 3.5 hours

 - Ica to Paracas by bus: ~ 1.5 hours